cscart/docs/en/user_guide/users/vendors/workflow.rst

 .. note::

-    **Summary:** The :doc:`Vendor Plans </user_guide/addons/vendor_plans/index>` add-on doesn't automate money distribution by itself.
+    **Summary:** The :doc:`/user_guide/addons/vendor_plans/index` add-on doesn't automate money distribution by itself.
 It only makes accounting easier by tracking one-time and periodic fees and commissions from orders.

 ===========================
 Marketplace Payment Methods